Do you know that vitamin K is an important vitamin that is important for blood clotting, and bone metabolism?

-Moreover, fruits high in content are kiwi, avocado, blackberries, blueberries, pomegranate, dried figs, sun-dried tomatoes, crapes, and red currants.
+Moreover, fruits high in content are kiwi, avocado, blackberries, blueberries, pomegranate, dried figs, sun-dried tomatoes, crapes, leafy greens, and red currants.

 No notable upper limit has been determined for vitamin K, however, toxicity is rare and unlikely to result from eating food items containing vitamin K.